hashicorp/terraform-provider-aws/website/docs/d/cognito_user_pool_clients.markdown

 # Data Source: aws_cognito_user_pool_clients

-Use this data source to get a list of cognito user pools clients on a given userpool.
+Use this data source to get a list of Cognito user pools clients for a Cognito IdP user pool.

 ## Example Usage